-5 DISCUSSION AND OUTLOOK
+V. DISCUSSION AND OUTLOOK

-After reviewing the traditional structural measures and the graph convolutional networks, we are set to answer the following research question: How are these two classes of methods related, especially how traditional structural measures of Network Science can inform GCN methods?
-In this section, we first briefly discuss the performance of GCNs in major learning tasks, then move on to drawing connections between GCNs and traditional structure based approaches, and finally introduce three future directions.
+After reviewing the traditional structural measures and the graph convolutional networks, we are set to answer the research question: How can the structural information captured in traditional network science bring insights into the comprehension and advancement of graph convolutional networks?
+In this section, we first briefly discuss the performance of GCNs in major learning tasks, then move on to drawing connections between GCNs and traditional structure based approaches, and finally introduce four future directions.